alltrails/graphhopper/alltrails/helm/graphhopper-service-importer/README.md

 ## Process Overview

-This is a long-running job that can take TODO: <A_LONG_TIME> to complete.
-It uses OSM data that is publicly available from AWS to generate the files graphhopper needs to calculate routes.
+This is a long-running job that can take more than 30 hours to complete.
+It uses OSM data that is publicly available from AWS combined with AllTrails custom routing weights to generate the files graphhopper needs to calculate routes.

 This job only needs to run in alpha.
 The output data is the same in all environments, so it can simply be copied to prod and other regions.